TosbackCgusBridge-Bot/CGUs-versions/Cableone/Terms of Service.md

 **Data Policy**

 Customers on Plus Internet plans in these two communities do not have designated data plans assigned to the levels of service subscribed.
-However, customers on these plans who use more than 5TB of data during a billing period may be subject to speed reductions for the remainder of their billing cycle.
+However, customers on these plans who use more than 5TB of data during a data period may be subject to speed reductions for the remainder of their data period.

+Bartlesville, OK and Sioux City, IA Customers sold "Plus" Internet plans after 03/01/2018

+Customers on plus plans in these two communities have designated data plans assigned to the levels of service subscribed.
+Customer who exceed their data plans are automatically provided with an additional 100GB block of data to be used during their data period, at an additional cost.
+A maximum charge of 5 blocks of 100GB of data will be provided per data period.
+Additional Data Block Details

+Plan name Data limit Lite Plan Plus 50GB Data Plan Starter Plan Plus 300GB Data Plan Streamer &.
+Gamer Plus 600GB Data Plan Turbo Plan Plus 900GB Data Plan GigaONE ® Plus 1200GB Data Plan

+\* Names, speeds, and data plans are subject to change

+Customers who a) use more than 5TB of data who have opted into an unlimited data option or b) receive a maximum of 5 additional blocks of data during a data period may be subject to speed reductions for the remainder of their data period.

 **How does Cable One address Excessive Use or uncharacteristic use?**